sumran5zan/sumran5zan/README.md

 ### 📝 Additional Information

-I am actively seeking opportunities to further develop my skills and contribute to innovative mechhanical and aerospace engineering projects.
+I am actively seeking opportunities to further develop my skills and contribute to innovative mechanical and aerospace engineering projects.
 Whether it's designing the next generation of aircraft or flying taxis, I am committed to leveraging my expertise to tackle the challenges of tomorrow.

 <!---